-'Book quality' In the context of the Capital Risk section, changes in RWAs caused by factors such as underlying customer behaviour or demographics leading to changes in risk profile.
+'Book quality' In the context of the Capital Risk section of the Barclays PLC Annual Report, changes in RWAs caused by factors such as underlying customer behaviour or demographics leading to changes in risk profile.

-'Book size' In the context of the Capital Risk section, changes in RWAs driven by business activity, including net originations or repayments.
+'Book size' In the context of the Capital Risk section of the Barclays PLC Annual Report, changes in RWAs driven by business activity, including net originations or repayments.

-'Bounce Back Loan Scheme (BBLS)' A government (British Business Bank) backed loan scheme which allows small and medium-sized businesses to borrow between £2,000 and £50,000.
-The UK government guarantees 100% of the loan and pays the first 12 months of interest on behalf of the borrowers, subject to terms and conditions.
+'Bounce Back Loan Scheme (BBLS)' A UK Government (British Business Bank) backed loan scheme which allows small and medium-sized businesses to borrow between £2,000 and £50,000.
+The UK Government guarantees 100% of the loan and pays the first 12 months of interest on behalf of the borrowers, subject to terms and conditions.

-'Business Banking' Offers specialist advice, products and services to small and medium enterprises in the UK.
+'Business Banking' Business Banking in Barclays UK offers specialist advice, products and services to small and medium enterprises in the UK.

-'Business Lending' Business Lending in Barclays UK that primarily relates to small and medium enterprises typically with a turnover up to £16m.
+'Business Lending' Business Lending in Barclays UK primarily relates to small and medium enterprises typically with a turnover up to £16m.